The Physics of Data Egress: How to Burn $180k in a Weekend

 With dedicated interconnects — AWS Direct Connect, Azure ExpressRoute, or Google Cloud Interconnect — you incur upfront port fees and commit to capacity.
 But once provisioned, data movement becomes effectively amortized.
 You pay for the pipe whether you use it or not, which means marginal transfers approach zero cost.

 Public internet egress flips that model.
 There is no upfront commitment, but every gigabyte is metered.
 At scale, this becomes punitive.
-A single petabyte of annual transfer at AWS public egress rates exceeds $90,000 — and that’s before retries, replication overhead, or multi-destination fan-out.
+A single petabyte of annual transfer at AWS public egress rates exceeds $90,000 — before retries, replication overhead, or multi-destination fan-out.

 The Licensing Trap